parti-renaissance/espace-adherent/docs/3-Processus-de-développement.md

 ## Profiling avec Blackfire

-Uncomment the `tools` and `blackfire` services in docker-compose.override.yml
+Uncomment the `blackfire` service in docker-compose.override.yml

 Set the environment variables BLACKFIRE_CLIENT_* AND BLACKFIRE_SERVER_*, which are available in [https://blackfire.io/account](https://blackfire.io/account).